Willi Orbán: 2016–17 season

+2017–18 season

 Ahead of the 2017–18 season, Diego Demme and Orbán were among two candidates to be given a captain role by Manager Ralph Hasenhüttl, succeeding Kaiser.
 Orbán was officially named captain of RB Leipzig by manager Ralph Hasenhüttl on 11 August 2017.
 At the start of the 2017–18 season as captain, Orbán scored his first goal of the season, in a 4–1 win over Freiburg on 27 August 2017.
 He extended his contract until the summer of 2022 on 13 October 2017.
 Four days later on 17 October 2017, he scored his first UEFA Champions League goal, in a 3–2 win over Porto.
 However, Orbán was sent–off in the 13th minute for a professional foul, as Leipzig lost 2–0 against Bayern Munich on 28 October 2017.
 After serving a one match suspension, he returned to the starting lineup as captain, in a 2–2 draw against Bayer Leverkusen on 18 November 2017.
 Orbán scored his third goal of the season on 17 December 2017, in a 3–2 loss against Hertha BSC.
 He continued to stand out for the side as captain, as he helped the side finish sixth place and qualify for the UEFA Europa League.
 His leadership as the club's captain earned praise from Manager Ralph Hasenhüttl.
 Despite missing out eight matches during the 2017–18 season, he went on to make thirty–seven appearances and scoring four times in all competitions.